-- Provide one (1) required parking stall in accordance with Section 6.16 (a) of the Zoning By-law by obtaining and completing a building permit for the construction of a carport or garage on Part 1.
-Alternatively, the applicant shall obtain zoning relief to amend this parking provision. - Conduct a Stage 1-2 Archaeological Assessment prepared by a licensed archaeologist and receive clearance from the Ministry of Heritage, Sport, Tourism & Culture.
-At a minimum, the Assessment must cover the building envelope of the proposed lot eligible for disturbance, and be accepted by the Ministry prior to clearance of this condition.
-The licensed archaeologist may recommend further archaeological analysis or preservation steps be taken.
-No demolition, grading or other soil disturbances shall take place on the subject land prior to the issuance of a Ministry letter confirming that all archaeological resource concerns have been mitigated and meet licensing and resource conservation requirements. - Provide north & west dwelling Elevation Plan(s) that positively contribute to the public street through the use of a front porch, windows symmetrically proportionate to the building's mass, and a congruent use of exterior cladding etc., to the satisfaction of the Director of Community Planning & Development.
-Said Elevation Plans shall be substantially unaltered from those at the time of building permit. - Ensure Part 2 is serviced with, at a minimum, an individual 20 mm Ø water service and 125 mm Ø sanitary sewer lateral in accordance with Town standards.
-Installation of any service will require a Temporary Works Permit(s) to be obtained and approved by the Public Works Department.
-The applicant shall bear all costs associated with these works. - Submit a drawing indicating the location of the individual water services and sanitary laterals for all lots confirming no existing or proposed service branches from, or through any proposed lot lines to other lands, and from or through the remnant parcel to other lands.
-Locate cards are required after the installation of new services. - Obtain approval for a Driveway Entrance & Culvert Permit, as applicable, issued through the Public Works department, to Town standards.
-The driveway entrance shall be located on the east side of Part 2.
-The applicant shall bear all costs associated with these works. - Submit a comprehensive Lot Grading & Drainage Plan for all parcels demonstrating that the drainage neither relies, nor negatively impacts neighbouring properties, and that all drainage will be contained within the respective lots, to the satisfaction of the Director of Public Works, or designate. - Sign the Town of Pelham's standard "Memorandum of Understanding" explaining that development charges and cash-in-lieu of the dedication of land for park purposes are required prior to the issuance of a Building Permit. - Provide the Secretary-Treasurer with a registerable legal description of the subject parcel, together with a copy of the deposited reference plan, if applicable, for use in the issuance of the Certificate of Consent. - Provide the final certification fee of \$399, payable to the Treasurer, Town of Pelham, be submitted to the Secretary-Treasurer.
+Confirm that no existing utilities cross the proposed lot lines.
+Should any services cross these lot lines, the applicant shall be responsible for costs associated with their relocation and / or removal.

+- Obtain approval for a Driveway Entrance & Culvert Permit, as applicable, issued through the Public Works department, to Town standards.
+The applicant shall bear all costs associated with these works. - Submit a comprehensive overall Lot Grading & Drainage Plan for all parcels demonstrating that the drainage neither relies, nor negatively impacts neighbouring properties, and that all drainage will be contained within the respective lots, to the satisfaction of the Director of Public Works, or designate. - Sign the Town of Pelham's standard "Memorandum of Understanding" explaining that development charges and cash-in-lieu of the dedication of land for park purposes are required prior to the issuance of a Building Permit. - Receive Final Certification of consent files B16-2021P, B17-2021P & B18-2021P, from the Secretary - Treasurer, concurrently. - Provide the Secretary-Treasurer with a registerable legal description of the subject parcel, together with a copy of the deposited reference plan, if applicable, for use in the issuance of the Certificate of Consent. - Provide the final certification fee of \$399, payable to the Treasurer, Town of Pelham, be submitted to the Secretary-Treasurer.
 All costs associated with fulfilling conditions of consent shall be borne by the applicant.